 Prior to Kickoff

 First, ensure that you aren’t starving by the time your Super Bowl party starts.
-Make sure that you eat regular meals (i.e. breakfast, lunch, and a PM snack) before you arrive at your party so that you can perform well at game-time.
+Make sure that you eat regular meals before you arrive at your party so that you can perform well at game-time.
 A strategic snack about an hour before the party will help you resist the temptations the minute you walk in the door.
 Go for something around 150 calories or less.
 And don't forget your water!

 As a Super Bowl party guest, you will be playing on someone else’s turf, and so you will need to be on the defensive.